Why Graduate Studies and why study at UCD?

 UCD offers a range of degrees in Cognitive Science.
 The most common option is the 12 month taught masters degree, leading to either an M.A. or and M.Sc. (depending on the background of the student).
 Anyone interested in issues relating to the understanding of the human mind from philosophical, psychological, and computational perspectives would be well suited to this degree.
 Advanced computational skills are not a pre-requisite, but some familiarity with computers will be assumed.
 Read more

-The Higher Diploma in Computer Science [ICT Skills Conversion] is suitable for individuals holding a primary degree in another discipline (e.g., Arts, Business, Social Science, etc.), seeking to convert to Computer Science.
-It is a 1-year full-time programme delivered over three semesters.
-The programme places a strong emphasis on the practical aspects of modern Computer Science and is designed to provide individuals with the appropriate skills to enter into an IT-related career.
+This full-time programme, delivered over one academic year, is suitable for individuals holding a primary degree in another discipline (e.g., Arts, Business, Social Science, etc.), seeking to convert to Computer Science.
+The curriculum places a strong emphasis on the practical aspects of modern Computer Science and is designed to provide individuals with the appropriate skills to enter into an IT-related career.
 Read more